Negros killings: 2020

+2022

+Poet and peace consultant Ericson Acosta and peasant organizer Joseph Jimenez were killed on November 30, 2022, in Kabankalan City, Negros Occidental.
+Karapatan stated that Acosta and Jimenez were captured alive at 2 a.m. and subsequently tagged by the military as casualties of an alleged armed encounter.
+The Commission on Human Rights conducted a probe of the incident, stating "CHR continues to underscore the need to adhere to the International Humanitarian Law (IHL) in situations of conflict.
+It is incumbent upon all parties, especially the State as duty-bearer, to comply with IHL rules and principles".

 Responses and reactions

 Philippine National Police Chief Oscar Albayalde said that he ordered the deployment of 300 Special Action Force (SAF) commandos to Negros Island following the series of killings.
 Albayalde has also raised the possibility that the CPP and its armed wing the New People's Army, which blames the government for the killings, were responsible for the deaths as part of the group's propaganda.
 Senators Leila de Lima and Risa Hontiveros expressed concern over the killings in the province.

 The Communist Party of the Philippines (CPP) condemned the incident and accused the military, police, and paramilitary forces of orchestrating the attacks.
 The Commission on Human Rights (CHR) called for the government to stop the killings and urged the government to investigate the incident.
 Human rights group Karapatan said that the incident "might be attributed to the implementation of the Oplan Kapanatagan, Memorandum 32 and Oplan Sauron in the province."
+Human rights groups have stated that Memorandum Order 32, which remains in force as of 2026, has led to increased violence in Negros.

 Bishops Gerardo Alminaza, Julito Cortes, Patricio Buzon, and Louie Galbines of San Carlos, Dumaguete, Bacolod, and Kabankalan respectively denounced the killings.

 Col. Raul Tacaca was relieved from his post as provincial police chief of Negros Oriental following the April 2019 killings.
 He was reinstated on April 30, 2019, but was relieved again in July 2019 after a series of killings occurred in that month.
 The Philippine National Police launched an investigation whether there were lapses on Tacaca's part in dealing with the killings.

 In July 2019, former Social Welfare Secretary Judy Taguiwalo condemned the killings, which she called "a war against unarmed civilians".
 Taguiwalo also criticized Tacaca's claim that the killers were members of the NPA.
 Taguiwalo said, "They were accusing the victims as NPA and now they’re claiming that the NPA is the one behind these killings".

 PNP chief Albayalde said on July 29, 2019, that there will be no declaration of martial law on Negros island despite the situation in Negros Oriental.
 On August 20, the United Methodist Church said that the deployment of additional troop forces "complicated the already worsening human rights situation" on the island.